antonyeagle/edl/README.md

 ***

-This version is **in progress** Chapters 1–4 have been fully revised as of June 2015.
+This version is **in progress**.
+Chapters 1–4 have been fully revised as of June 2015.
 Later chapters are scheduled for revision by early 2016.